pravinyo/website/_posts/2026-01-03-pyspark-learning-4.md

   alt: Generated using Gemini AI
 ---

-*Building ACID-compliant data lakes and real-time streaming pipelines*

-**Part 4 of 5 in the Complete PySpark Series**
+**Part 4 of 5 in the Complete PySpark Series**: *Building ACID-compliant data lakes and real-time streaming pipelines*

 ## Table of Contents